In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 http://www.yourdomain.com/images/supportbutton.jpg

-Step 2 – Create the destination page.
+Step 2 – Create your contact page.

-Step 3 – Create the code for your text widget.
+Step 3 – Compose your text widget code.

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.